ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 # SIIM Machine Learning Docker

 Docker name: Keras Tensorflow Python3 Jupyter

 Author: George Shih / hello@georgeai.xyz

-Original Upload date: 5/12/2017
+Original upload date: 5/12/2017

 Purpose:
+---

 This docker provides a development environment for using Keras, Tensorflow, Python3, and Jupyter for use on a desktop or laptop.

-Hardware Requirement:
+Hardware Requirements:
+---

 Recommend at least 4GB RAM, although more is always better.
 Tensorflow is using CPU for this Docker

-Software Requirement:
+Software Requirements:
+--

 Please install latest docker from docker.com

 Should work with Linux, Windows, and Mac computers (using Intel processors)

 Dataset recommendations:
+---

 Does not include any datasets, but a sample Jupyter notebook is included